 Fortunately, a new study shows how garlic – that fragrant, spicy bulb – might benefit bones.
-Forty-four postmenopausal women (45-65 years old) took the equivalent of two cloves of garlic or placebos daily for one month.
+Forty-four postmenopausal women (ages 45 to 65) took the equivalent of two cloves of garlic or placebos daily for one month.
 The garlic group registered a 38% drop in certain blood markers linked to bone loss.
 The markers are associated with the leaching of calcium from the bones into the blood, so scientists speculate a drop may help offer protection against this process.
 These results may help explain why one twin study found that the twin who ate the most allium veggies (garlic, leeks, onions, shallots, etc.), enjoyed an 11% lower osteoporosis risk compared to their twin sibling.

-If the flavor of garlic wasn’t enough incentive to enjoy its myriad uses, what about potential heart benefits?
-Garlic oil was found to reduce diabetes-induced damage to heart cells, in one animal study.
-Garlic and its cousins are also under study for potential protection against certain cancers, such as prostate.
+If the flavor of garlic isn’t enough incentive to enjoy its myriad uses, what about potential heart benefits?
+Garlic oil was found to reduce diabetes-induced damage to heart cells in one animal study.
+Garlic and its cousins are also under study for potential protection against certain cancers such as prostate.
 We love garlic in our featured recipe Spicy Rapini with Garlic and Oregano.
 Meanwhile, here are a few other dietary and lifestyle tips for building backbone (and the rest of your skeleton):

-- Don’t forget vitamin D — have your levels checked, and bone up with canned salmon, sensible sun exposure, and vitamin D mushrooms and mushroom powder.
+- Don’t forget vitamin D — have your levels checked, and bone up with canned salmon and sensible sun exposure,

 - Favor watermelon, tomatoes and guava — all loaded with lycopene, linked to lower osteoporosis risk.